weweb-assets/ww-dialog/AI.md

 ---
 name: ww-dialog
-description: The `ww-dialog` component allows you to create modals or side sheets that can be opened and closed.
+description: The `ww-dialog` element allows you to create modals or side sheets that can be opened and closed.
 keywords: dialog, modal, side sheet, position, animation, behavior
 ---

 #### ww-dialog

+1. **Element Purpose:**
-1. **Component Purpose:** The `ww-dialog` component allows you to create modals or side sheets that can be opened and closed.
+   -The `ww-dialog` element allows you to create modals or side sheets that can be opened and closed.
 It provides various options for positioning, animation, and behavior.
+   -The `ww-dialog` is a wrapper that be used in place of a button, icon or any other trigger element.
+This trigger element will be visible in the page when the dialog is not open.

-2. **Properties:**
+3. **Properties:**
    - `type`: `'none' | 'modal' | 'sheet'` - Type of dialog to display.
 Default: `'modal'`.
    - `sideModal`: `'left' | 'center' | 'right' | 'custom'` - Side position for modals.
 Default: `'center'`.
    - `customPositionX`: `string` - Horizontal position for custom modal positioning.